Frameworks

 Catalyst is a feature rich yet easy to use stats and modifiers framework for GameMaker.
 It treats stats as living systems instead of isolated numbers.

-- Handle health, damage, resistances, buffs, debuffs, item bonuses, and more in one consistent way.
+- Handle health, damage, stats, resistances, buffs, debuffs, item bonuses, and more in one consistent way.

 - Stack and combine effects without writing a new special case every time.